 A notice served by mail shall be deemed served when deposited in any United States Post Office.
 Any change of address shall not be effective unless served upon the parties in the same manner as the notice referred to herein.
 Rejection or other refusal to accept or the inability to deliver because of changed address of which no notice was given shall be deemed to be receipt of the notice.

-It is agreed that any structure or improvements or equipment belonging to the LESSEE herein shall be removed promptly by LESSEE upon the termination of this lease, and LESSEE shall have an additional thirty (30) days after termination of the lease within which to effect this removal, including the removal of any cement foundations or other footings used to support buildings and equipment and thereafter to return the leased land to a smooth and level condition; and in case of the failure of the LESSEE to do so within the period set forth herein, then any structures remaining shall become the property of the LESSORS, or in the alternative, LESSORS may dismantle and remove the same and restore the premises to its former state at the expense of the LESSEE without incurring any liability therefor.
+Why should we do this when in # 6 we state that all improvements will become the Lessors Is this a contradiction to #6 also #19 contradicts this as well..

-Any sum which under the provisions of this lease LESSEE has agreed to pay shall constitute, when due and unpaid, a lien enforceable at law by LESSORS upon any building, improvements or other property of LESSEE located on said premises.
+Any sum which under the provisions of this lease LESSEE has agreed to pay shall constitute, when due and unpaid, a lien enforceable at law by LESSORS upon any building, improvements or other property of LESSEE located on said premises. #5 states they should not have any liens or claims against the property?

 This lease shall be subordinate to the provisions of any existing or future agreements between LESSORS and the United States or the State of Montana relative to the administration, operation, or maintenance of the Woltermann Memorial Airport, the execution of which has been or may be required as a condition precedent to the expenditure of federal or state funds for the development of the Woltermann Memorial Airport.